King Tides And Prince Tides

 Prince Tides

-In addition to the King Tides, there are plenty of high tides just over the 8-foot mark in December, January and February.
-We like to call these the Prince Tides, and they can be just as fun to watch from your room window or as you walk along the beautiful 804 Trail.
+While the King Tides get all the attention, drawing the biggest crowds, there are plenty of high tides just over the 8-foot mark November through February.
+We like to call these the Prince Tides, and they can be just as dramatic to watch from your room window or as you walk along the beautiful 804 Trail.
+Another bonus?
+There are fewer crowds, making your experience a more intimate one.

 Can’t be here?
 Check out our Oregon Coast webcam, which looks southwest from just above the scenic soaking tubs at our sister property next door, Overleaf Lodge & Spa.
 The webcam relays live images of the ocean waves rolling in 24 hours a day.